gohugoio/hugo/content/content/organization.md

 mirrored in the destination.

-Notice that the first level `about/` page URL was created using a directory named "about" with a single `index.md` file inside.
+Notice that the first level `about/` page URL was created using a directory named "about" with a single `_index.md` file inside.
+Find out more about `_index.md` specifically in [content for the homepage and other list pages](https://gohugo.io/overview/source-directory#content-for-home-page-and-other-list-pages).

 There are times when one would need more control over their content.
 In these cases, there are a variety of things that can be specified in the front matter to determine the destination of a specific piece of content.

-The following items are defined in order, latter items in the list will override earlier settings.
+The following items are defined in order; latter items in the list will override earlier settings.

 ### filename